-Sani-grabbers are back on the rise
+Sani-Grabbers are back on the rise

 Now people are happy to see them back as many can’t afford to be sick and they want to protect their families and themselves.

-The centers of disease control and prevention recently loosened their covid-19 guidelines but local businesses are stepping it up.
+The Centers for Disease Control and Prevention recently loosened their COVID-19 guidelines but local businesses are stepping it up.

 John Labelle is a northwest Arkansas native and said he has never seen the gloves before but he is thankful to businesses for implanting them